ChibykeOS/cv-project-iu/README.md

 ## Dataset

 A publicly available **bounding-box annotated face mask dataset** was used for training and validation.
 The dataset contains labeled facial regions corresponding to the three mask classes.
 Bounding-box annotations enable direct training of object detection models such as YOLOv8.
+Link: https://www.kaggle.com/datasets/andrewmvd/face-mask-detection?

 ---